sivakotireddy45/Weather_API_App/README.md

-# 🌤 Weather App – Real-Time Weather at Your Fingertips 🌍✨
+# 🌤 Weather App –
+A simple weather application that fetches and displays real-time weather data for any location.

 📌 *Project Overview*